gvwilson/sensibleadventures/bookster/new.md

 pocket.
 As he laid it on the pyre, Erileine heard Laeuc whisper, "But that's---!"

 "Sh!"
-Saedie elbowed her husband to quiet him, but her eyes were with Erileine's on Queçenne, whose renewed sobbing told the whole town who the hair ribbon had belonged to.
+Saedanne elbowed her husband to quiet him, but her eyes were with Erileine's on Queçenne, whose renewed sobbing told the whole town who the hair ribbon had belonged to.

 Gaeston stepped back and saluted the bosun.
 Uyves returned the salute gravely.
 Hungry and cold, a baby began to cry.
 "What?
 What?"
 Papaere